Cape Hillsborough National Park camping

 Cape Hillsborough National Park is one of the most ruggedly beautiful parks on the Central Queensland coast.
 The park features lowland rainforest in moist gullies, eucalypt forest on rocky hills and headlands and mangroves that are an important breeding ground for marine animals.

-Basic camping is available at Smalleys Beach camping area, which can be reached via a signposted gravel road off Cape Hillsborough Road.
+Camping is available at Smalleys Beach camping area, which can be reached via a signposted gravel road off Cape Hillsborough Road.
 This small camping area has picnic tables, toilets, town water and some sites suitable for caravans.

 Fires are permitted only in off-ground fire containers and within the camping area.
 Bring your own clean, milled timber.
 Fuel stoves are preferred and recommended.
 Fires are not permitted anywhere else in the park, including on the beaches.
 All campers must carry sturdy rubbish bags to remove all rubbish from the park.
 Generators are not permitted anywhere in the park.